 GIS Pilot Project

-- The focus of the GIS Pilot Project will be the preparation of a subset of spatial data needed to support a Growth Plan update with an emphasis on Land Use Plan.
-The Pilot Project will contribute to: the understanding and value of GIS; building capacity and processes; building a regional spatial database; understanding the costs and resources necessary for a Regional GIS.
+- The focus of a GIS Pilot Project was the preparation of a subset of spatial data needed to support a Growth Plan update with an emphasis on Land Use Plan.
+Now complete, The Capital Region Geographic Information Services (CRGIS) website is the first regional shared spatial database, and now a platform and planning resource to create greater understanding of the effects of regional decisions on balancing the environmental, economic and social well being of the Region.

 Future Projects and Initiatives